Garage Gym Guide

 Choose them according to your specific workout routine or how frequently you will use them.
 For instance, buy either a treadmill or a row machine for your cardio workouts.
 If there is a lack of storage space, invest in a bicycle.

-A similar argument would apply for weight training and plyometric appliances.
+A similar argument would apply to weight training and plyometric appliances.

 5. Keep Your Garage Gym Ventilated